 4 North Carolina Transportation MuseumSpencerSee on map

-Train enthusiasts flock to the North Carolina Transportation Museum, located on the site of what was once Southern Railway Company’s largest steam locomotive repair facility.
-The 57-acre complex features an authentic train depot, antique automobiles, and a 37-bay roundhouse that includes 25 locomotives, dozens of rail cars and other exhibit areas.
+Train enthusiasts flock to the North Carolina Transportation Museum, located on the site of what was once Southern Railway Company’s largest steam locomotive repair facility in the East.
+The 60-acre complex features an authentic train depot, antique automobiles, and a 37-bay roundhouse that includes 40 locomotives and rail cars and other exhibit areas.
 The museum offers seasonal train rides, guided tours for groups and special events throughout the year.

 5 Historic Downtown Salisbury

 5 Historic Downtown SalisburySalisburySee on map